-This clinically focused course is designed for multidisciplinary clinicians who would like to specialise in diabetes clinical care and education.
+This clinically focused program is designed for multidisciplinary clinicians who would like to specialise in diabetes clinical care and education.

 Diabetes Care and Education at Western

 Underpinned by an empowerment approach to person-centred diabetes care, you will learn about the clinical management of diabetes and how best to support and educate people with diabetes regarding the management of their condition and optimisation of their health.